Time heals all wounds. At least, that’s what they tell you when you mention that you’ve been dumped recently (along with giving you that look).

 Why is your Break-Up or Divorce killing you?

-There is a common behavior pattern that you see over and over again.
-People are so overwhelmed by their pain (especially at the beginning of the break up), that they willingly or unwillingly, drift into certain manners.
+There is a typical behavior pattern that you see over and over again.
+People are so overwhelmed by their pain (particularly in the beginning of the break up), that they willingly or unwillingly, drift into certain manners.

 What are these manners and how are they contributing to your pain?